SkyReNewed/MediaWiper/README.md

     python media_wiper.py /path/to/your/directory -v
     ```

-*   **Wipe media files from a directory with secure deletion:**
+*   **Wipe media files using the DoD 3-pass secure method:**

     ```bash
-    python media_wiper.py /path/to/your/directory -s
+    python media_wiper.py /path/to/your/directory --secure-method dod
     ```

 *   **Wipe specific file types from a directory:**